sphilazar/dsi-notes/notes.md

 The first step is to assign a dollar amount to each of the four cells in the confusion matrix.

 Say that our classifier is detecting whether a credit card charge is fraudulent.
 If we think a charge is fraudulent, we will call the customer, which costs us $5.
-If, however, we catch a fraudlent charge, we save ourselves $100.
+If, however, we catch a fraudulent charge, we save ourselves $100.
 Since it still costs us the $5, we gain $95.

 Here is our Cost-Benefit Matrix: